uptownhr/spacedtime/README.md

 # SpacedTime
 Remember the important things in life.
-Permenantly store informaiton in your brain, not the cloud.
+Permanently store information in your brain, not the cloud.
 Using spaced time repetition techniques, we will create an app that allows you to easily recall and memorize.

 ![SpacedTime Image](https://github.com/uptownhr/spacedtime/blob/master/static/spacedtime-terminal.gif)